ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

   I added new interfarence class of productRepository and Iproductrepository and make changes in unitofwork and Iunitofwork.

   afterthat,i added a productcontroler.cs inside areas>admin then I iwEBhOSTeNVIROMENT AND USING STATEMENTS.

+additionally,i created a modelproject name ProjectVM.cs in the viewmodel and modify andinstall microsoft.aspnetcore.mvcviewfeatures of 202 version.